Bosniak National Council (Serbia): 1990s

 After the European Community recognized the secession of several former Yugoslav republics in December 1991, Ugljanin sent the results of the referendum to Dutch Foreign Minister Hans van den Broek asking for "the recognition and full international and legal subjectivity of Sandžak".
 In January 1992, the MNVS declared the creation of a "special status" for the Sandžak that would grant the region a far-reaching autonomy.
-The initiative wasn't recognised by the Yugoslav or Serbian governments.
-In a follow-up letter to the European Ministerial Council of 5 April 1992, Ugljanin, under the impact of the imminent foundation of the Federal Republic of Yugoslavia (founded after Slovenia, Croatia, Bosnia and Herzegovina and Macedonia left the country's previous incarnation), and referring to the Bosnian War, asked again for the recognition of Sandžak, as well as the deployment of UN troops and the establishment of an international presence in the region.
+The initiative wasn't recognised by the Serbian governments.
+In a follow-up letter to the European Ministerial Council of 5 April 1992, Ugljanin, under the impact of the imminent establishment of the Federal Republic of Yugoslavia (founded after Slovenia, Croatia, Bosnia and Herzegovina, and Macedonia seceded form the country's previous incarnation), and referring to the Bosnian War, asked again for the recognition of Sandžak, as well as the deployment of UN troops and the establishment of an international presence in the region.

-On 18 April, a Conference of Muslim Intellectuals of Sandžak, Montenegro and Serbia protested against the foundation of the Federal Republic of Yugoslavia, saying it occurred against the will of the country's Muslim and calling for its non-recognition.
-The MNVS adopted a resolution on 28 April denying the existence of Yugoslavia and insisting that the Muslims of Sandžak be allowed to join the republic of their choice, which in this case was the Muslim-dominated Republic of Bosnia and Herzegovina.
+On 18 April 1992, a Conference of Muslim Intellectuals of Sandžak, Montenegro, and Serbia protested against the establishment of the Federal Republic of Yugoslavia, saying it occurred against the will of the country's Muslim and calling for its non-recognition.
+The MNVS adopted a resolution on 28 April 1992 non-recognizing the existence of FR Yugoslavia and insisting that the Muslims of Sandžak be allowed to join the republic of their choice, which in this case was the Muslim-dominated Republic of Bosnia and Herzegovina.
 On 16 August 1992, the MNVS went a step further.
-Referring to their imminent participation in the London Conference of August 1992, the MNVS announced a total boycott of Serbia and Montenegro, including their republican assemblies, until the Sandžak was granted official status and "state terrorism" ended.
+Referring to their imminent participation in the 1992 London Peace Conference, the MNVS announced a total boycott of Serbia and Montenegro, including their parliaments, until the Sandžak was granted official status and "state terrorism" ended.
 The MNVS called for a boycott of the early parliamentary elections of May 1992, December 1992 and December 1993.
 Most Muslims did not participate in the elections, nor did the Albanians in Kosovo.

-On 6 June 1993, the MNVS adopted the Memorandum on the Establishment of Special Status for Sandžak inside the Rump Yugoslavia (Serbia and Montenegro), which sought far-reaching autonomy.
+On 6 June 1993, the MNVS adopted the Memorandum on the Establishment of Special Status for Sandžak inside the FR Yugoslavia (Serbia and Montenegro), which sought far-reaching autonomy.
 The Memorandum, which was envisaged as being signed by Yugoslavia, the MNVS, the Republic of Bosnia and Herzegovina and the International Conference on the Former Yugoslavia (ICFY), remained a dead letter.